cgoncalves94/fastapi-starter/docs/SOFTWARE_ENGINEERING_PRINCIPLES.md

 7. **Dependency Management**: Using IoC for flexible, testable code.
 8. **Error Handling**: Structured and consistent exception management.
 9. **Modern Python**: Asynchronous programming and contemporary language features.
-10. **Production-Ready Code**: Proper configuration, documentation, and structure.
+10. **Database Management**: PostgreSQL integration with async operations and migrations.

 This project demonstrates **enterprise-level software engineering practices** with clean architecture, robust security, type safety, and scalable design patterns that prepare you for building production applications.